 Depending on how accessible the leak is, whether or not there needs to be a leak test, and what exactly requires repair, an average refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
 If you’re feeling uneasy, always ask your air conditioning repair expert to show you their process and review their findings.

 AC Circuit Board Replacement

 Sometimes the culprit may be beyond the AC equipment itself and the circuit board may require replacement.
 Depending on the make and model of your air conditioner, a new circuit board for your AC could be priced anywhere from $450 to $1300.

 If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will likely cost more than a basic thermostat.
 Depending on what kind of thermostat you decide on, you’re looking at anywhere between $200 and $550 to have a new on installed.
 Luckily, the newest thermostats might pay back their investment in energy management savings, if they are programmed correctly.

 Capacitor or Contactor Replacement

-If your air conditioner is still young or you choose to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will probably cost $250 to $350 and a contactor can be priced a little lower, ranging from $150 - $350.
+If your air conditioner is still young or you choose to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will probably cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are a couple of the most typical for your AC system.

 AC Fan Motor Replacement

 Again, it’s always responsible to examine the pros and cons of repairing your current air conditioning equipment versus purchasing an upgraded, more energy-efficient AC system.
 If replacing your AC’s fan motor is the better choice for you, a fan motor replacement could be between $500 and $1200.